renaissance-publishing/renaissance/content/chapters/17-races.md

     for a powerful spirit willing to provide him a great boon—for a great price.

-      - Ultimately, a spirit contacted him; it variably identified itself as *the Bulrush God*, *the Rainstorm Shepherd *and *the Osprey’s Father, *and it dwelt within the southern reaches of the Dragonshire.
+      - Ultimately, a spirit contacted him; it variably identified itself as *the Bulrush God*, *the Rainstorm Shepherd* and *the Osprey’s Father*, and it dwelt within the southern reaches of the Dragonshire.
       - The spirit’s actual basin remains unknown, as does the extent of its powers; they are certainly great, given what it did.
       - It gave Karrach and his followers instructions for creating holy